Olympic Mocs

 Allan Gutierrez is the first Moc Olympian.
 While he was enrolled at Florida Southern, he swam for the Honduran national team in the 2012 Olympic Games in the 400m Freestyle event.
 He swam again for the Honduran team in the 2016 Olympic Games in the 100m Butterfly event.
 He was eliminated in the first heat for both Games.

-After graduating from FSC, Allan Gutierrez planned on entering graduate school and later working in the medical field.
+After graduating from FSC, Allan Gutierrez planned to enter graduate school and later work in the medical field.
 In 2017, he donated the commemorative medallions he received from participating in both the 2012 and 2016 Olympic Games.
 He did not participate in the 2020 Games.

 Sources: